cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 I hope you enjoy the story.
 It’s all about the celebration of failure and the conversion of failure into success.

 Mon, 04 Jun 2018 08:00:00 +0000

-### 092: Stephanie James Interview (Part 1) — Feeling Good Now
+## 092: Stephanie James Interview (Part 1) — Feeling Good Now

 [rss](http://feelinggood.libsyn.com/092-stephanie-james-interview-part-1-feeling-good-now)

 I recently did the first of three interviews with Stephanie James on her superb radio show and [podcast, **The Spark**](https://www.thesparkpod.com/episodes/).
 Here’s how Stephanie described the interview (with minor changes):

-<p style="padding-left: 30px;">We have amazing power within us to change our thoughts, our feelings, our actions, and our lives.
+We have amazing power within us to change our thoughts, our feelings, our actions, and our lives.

-<p style="padding-left: 30px;">This episode is an inspirational way to take control of your automatic negative thoughts today and transform them in order to create a more joyful present and a more fulling future.
+This episode is an inspirational way to take control of your automatic negative thoughts today and transform them in order to create a more joyful present and a more fulling future.

-<p style="padding-left: 30px;">Join us as we talk with the legendary <a href="https://feelinggood.com/">Dr. David Burns</a> about how we can break through the old thinking habits that bind us and begin to live a more happy, harmonious life where we can feel good now.
+Join us as we talk with the legendary [Dr. David Burns](https://feelinggood.com/) about how we can break through the old thinking habits that bind us and begin to live a more happy, harmonious life where we can feel good now.
 Stephanie is a superb therapist and dynamic radio personality from Colorado.
 It was an honor to be on her show.
 She is co-authoring a book on how to live a “spark-filled life.”
 It should be completed soon, so you’ll likely be hearing from Stephanie a lot next year!

 Following the interview, Stephanie visited my Tuesday training group at Stanford and participated in one of our **Feeling Good Podcasts** with some students in the group.
 She suggested we might want to broadcast the Tuesday group live so that therapists from all over the world could join us.
 We are thinking about that, but will have to check with the powers that be to see if we could get permission to broadcast from Stanford, as well as our Tuesday group members who may have mixed feelings, due to the intensely personal nature of the training.